Our story starts with a family in need

 Founded by Rabbi Doctor Dovid Slavin and Laya Slavin in February 2005, Our Big Kitchen (OBK) was born out of an experience that involved a woman at the Yeshiva the Slavins worked at.
 After becoming extremely unwell, the burden of cooking for her family was taken on by the community.

-The Slavins decided to do some communal cooking for her.
-To do this, they borrowed a kosher kitchen and got together a group of volunteers to cook, do the food shopping, pack food, deliver the food etc.
+The Slavins decided to do some communal cooking.
+To do this, they borrowed a kosher kitchen and got together a group of volunteers to cook, do the food shopping, and pack and deliver the food.

 The builders had to dig down very deep into solid rock underneath the earth.
 It was a major building task.

-It was not only Jewish workers working on site but members from the Greek and Italian communities were most supportive to this project.
-The workmen really appreciated that the Rabbi was part of the building too and would literally wear a hard hat and pour the cement when an extra hand was needed.
+It was not only Jewish workers on site; members from the Greek and Italian communities were also very supportive of the project.
+The workmen really appreciated that the Rabbi was part of the building process too.
+He would literally wear a hard hat and pour the cement when an extra hand was needed.